-In the mainly rural area of Banks Peninsula there is capacity based on a growing average of 25 burials per year for 25 years, with overall undeveloped capacity for 46 years at this current rate.
-However Lyttelton Public Cemetery is full and the Lyttelton Anglican Cemetery in a similar situation which is an issue that needs to be addressed.
-Diamond Harbour Cemetery will need to take over for the burials in the Lyttelton Basin area.
+In the mainly rural area of Banks Peninsula there is capacity based on an average of 10 burials per year for 90 years, with overall undeveloped capacity for the very long term at this current rate.
+However the two Lyttelton cemeteries are full and the Akaroa cemeteries are in a similar situation which is an issue that needs to be addressed.
+Diamond Harbour Cemetery will need to take over for the burials in the Lyttelton Basin area and Duvauchelle for Akaroa